harvardinformatics/snpArcher/README.md

 Make sure all programs are updated!!
 GATK actively changing and bugs being fixed all the time!!

 To change the resources each task requests, please see the cluster_config.yml file in the subdirectory profiles/slurm/.
+However, a few rules have their resources specified within the rule specification (in rules subdir) so that the requested memory can be incremented with each attempt.
+I was not able to get this feature working while specifying memory for that rule within the cluster_config file.

 ## TO DO: